azoth-lang/azoth.language.reference/src/generators.md

 ## Generator Start Control

-By default the body of a generator function does not start running until the first item is request.
+By default the body of a generator function does not start running until the first item is requested.
 Sometimes this is not desirable and validation and initialization should be run when the function is called.
 This can be done with the optional `init yield` statement.
 When this statement is used.
 Any code before it is run when the function is initially called and code after it is part of the generator.
 This means other yield expressions cannot be used before it.

 ## Generator Destruction